 - SIJS (Special Immigrant Juvenile Status) – for children who have been abandoned, abused, or neglected by one or both parents*

 * Because of the funding we receive from the Mexican Consulate, we are able to provide free services for the majority of victims of crime and domestic violence and for Special Immigrant Juveniles who are Mexican Nationals.
-For other types of cases, we charge a flat fee that is much more reasonable than those of private attorneys.
-We will also help you figure out if you qualify for a fee waiver for the Immigration fees (for the types of cases for which fee waivers exist).
+For other types of cases, we charge a flat fee which is much more reasonable than private attorneys, who charge by the hour.
+We also assist our clients in determining whether they qualify for a fee waiver for the immigration fees (for the types of cases for which fee waivers exist).

-Before opening a case, we will do an initial consultation with you to make sure that you qualify for the immigration benefit you are applying for and to explain the costs and requirements.
+Before opening a case, we will do an initial consultation to see if you qualify for the immigration benefit you are applying for and to explain the costs and requirements.